Dani Rowe: 1990–2011: Early life and becoming a world champion

-The following month, Rowe began training with the national team after successfully progressing through a selection process run by head coach Shane Sutton.
+The following month, Rowe began training with the national team after passing a selection process run by head coach Shane Sutton.
 Three months later, she made her World Cup debut in Manchester.
 Rowe, Laura Kenny and Katie Colclough finished fifth in the team pursuit.
-The following month, she became senior world champion in the team pursuit at the 2011 UCI Track Cycling World Championships in Apeldoorn.
-Riding alongside Wendy Houvenaghel and Kenny, the trio overcame the United States in the final.
+In November, she became a world champion in the team pursuit at the 2011 UCI Track Cycling World Championships in Apeldoorn.
+Riding with Wendy Houvenaghel and Kenny, the trio overcame the United States in the final.
 She also won a bronze medal in the scratch race during the championships.

-In September, at the 2011 British National Track Championships, Rowe was part of the team pursuit line-up that secured victory, and she also came third in the scratch race.
-The following month, she became European champion, triumphing over Germany in the team pursuit final alongside teammates Joanna Rowsell and Kenny.
-The following month, Rowe won a silver medal in the omnium at the 2011-12 Track Cycling World Cup meeting in Astana.
+Rowe secured a gold medal in the team pursuit (with Kenny and Colclough) at the under-23 European Track Championships in July, as well as claiming a silver medal in the omnium.
+In September, at the 2011 British National Track Championships, Rowe secured victory as part of the team pursuit line-up, and came third in the scratch race.
+The following month, at the 2011 European Track Championships, Rowe helped Great Britain triumph over Germany in the team pursuit final alongside teammates Joanna Rowsell and Kenny.
+In November, Rowe won a silver medal in the omnium at the 2011-12 Track Cycling World Cup meeting in Astana.
 She won two of the events that comprised the Omnium — the individual pursuit and flying lap.